Y-12 honors its inventors with Technology Transfer awards

 OAK RIDGE, Tennessee – Y 12 inventors were awarded honors for their innovative technology accomplishments during the recent 13th annual Technology Transfer Awards Ceremony.
 The site has a long history of producing technologies that are transferred to the private sector.

 Ten patents were awarded in fiscal year 2016 in areas ranging from an apparatus for characterizing aerosols to several unique material processes.

-The inventors also were recognized for bringing forward new ideas in the form of invention disclosures that could one day lead to future patents.
+Thirty-three inventors also were recognized for bringing forward new ideas in the form of invention disclosures that could one day lead to future patents.
 These employees were acknowledged for both their creativity and innovative ideas in support of the technology development and transfer mission.
-The new inventions developed by the honorees will be used to further Y-12’s mission work and will be made available to license to benefit the public through Y-12’s Technology Transfer program.
+The new inventions developed by the honorees will be used to further Y-12’s mission work and will be made available through license to benefit the public through Y-12’s Technology Transfer program.

-CNS manages and operates the Pantex Plant in Amarillo, Texas, and Y-12.
+Consolidated Nuclear Security, LLC manages and operates the Pantex Plant in Amarillo, Texas, and Y-12.
 A central Technology Transfer Office manages the commercialization and partnership efforts for both sites and will recognize the Pantex inventors and innovators at a fall ceremony in Amarillo.